Bounds for degrees of syzygies of polynomials defining a grade two ideal: Hilbert-Burch and Effective Quillen-Suslin Theorems

 If the rank of the free module $F_1$ is $\ell,$ then the rank of $F_2$ is $\ell+1,$ and there exists a nonzero divisor $a\in A$ such that $I$ is equal to $a$ times the ideal of $\ell\times \ell$ minors of the matrix $G$ with respect with any given bases of $F_1$ and $F_2$.
 The generator of $I$ that is the image of the $i$-th basis vector of $F_2$ is $\pm a$ times the determinant of the submatrix of $G$ formed from all except the $i$-th row.
 Moreover, the grade of the ideal of maximal minors is $2$.

 Conversely, given an $(\ell+1)\times \ell$ matrix $G$ with entries in $A$ such that the grade of the ideal of $\ell\times \ell$ minors of $G$ is at least $2,$ and a given nonzero divisor $a\in A$, the ideal $I$ generated by $a$ times the $\ell\times \ell$ minors of $G$ admits a free resolution of length one as above.
 It has grade $2$ if and only if $a$ is a unit. \end{theorem} We bring also to the picture the main tool we will use in our paper, namely the Effective Quillen-Suslin Theorem.
-We recall that $R=\K[x_1,\ldots, x_n]$ is a polynomial ring in $n$ variables with coefficients in an infinite field $\K.$ Recall that a matrix $U\in R^{r\times s}$ is called \emph{unimodular} if the ideal generated by the maximal minors of it equals to the whole ring $R.$ Also, we denote by ${\bf I}_r$ the identity matrix of size $r\times r$.
+We recall that $R=\K[x_1,\ldots, x_n]$ is a polynomial ring in $n$ variables with coefficients in an infinite field $\K.$ A matrix $U\in R^{r\times s}$ is called \emph{unimodular} if the ideal generated by the maximal minors of it equals to the whole ring $R.$ We denote by ${\bf I}_r$ the identity matrix of size $r\times r$.
+An elementary matrix is one that consists in exchanging two rows (or two columns) of ${\bf I}_r$, or adding to a row (or column) a polynomial multiple of another.
 The degree of a matrix equals the maximum of the degrees of its entries. \begin{theorem}\cite[Theorem 3.1]{CCDHKS93} Assume that $F\in R^{r\times s}$ is unimodular, with $r\leq s.$ Then, there exists a square matrix $U\in R^{s\times s}$ such that \begin{enumerate} \item $U$ is unimodular, \item $F\cdot U=[{\bf I}_r,{\bf 0}]\in R^{r\times s},$ \item $\deg(U)=(rd)^{\cO(n)},$ and \item $U$ is a product of $\cO(n^2s^2(rd)^{2n})$ matrices, each of them being elementary or having the form $T\oplus {\bf I}_{s-r-1}$ for some $T\in SL_{r+1}(R).$ \end{enumerate} \end{theorem} The proof given in \cite{CCDHKS93} of this result is constructive.
 In the rest of this section, we will review some steps of it to make explicit the exponent $\cO(n)$ which appears in (3).

 Assume then that a unimodular matrix $F\in R^{r\times s}$ is given.
 In a preliminary step in \cite{CCDHKS93}, one has to make a linear change of coordinates, and then multiply $F$ by the unimodular matrix $A=(a_{ij})_{1\leq i,j\leq s}$ defined by